Budget Feasible Mechanisms: General Submodular Functions

+The Coverage problem captures many of the difficulties that are associated with designing budget feasible mechanisms for the general submodular case.
+In Coverage the marginal contribution of an agent is not fixed, but depends on the subset allocated by the algorithm in the previous stages.
+An agent's marginal contribution therefore depends on its position in the sorting, which introduces several difficulties.

+\paragraph*{Marginal Contributions are Affected by Costs} When applying the proportional share mechanism in Coverage, paying agents $\theta'_i$ as above will be under the budget, as we desire.
+However, observe that for each agent $i$ the payment depends on the marginal contribution $V_i$, which is determined by $i$'s position in the sorting.
+Thus, in such a case the payments will depend on the agent's declared cost, and therefore cannot induce truthfulness, making the proportional share mechanism hopeless here.

+Simple allocation and payment schemes that are independent of the agent's position in the sorting also fail.
+An approach that may seem natural is to replace marginal contributions with Shapley values~\cite{JM07} since they make the proportional contribution of an allocated agent independent of her position in the sorting.
+Unfortunately, such an approach cannot approximate better than a factor of $\sqrt{n}$, as we show in the full version of this paper.
+While it is tempting to get rid of the marginal contribution sorting, it is the only known means for obtaining good approximation guarantees for the general submodular case.

-\paragraph{Non-monotonicity of the Maximum Operator.} Bounded approximation ratios for submodular maximization depend crucially on the ability to take the maximum between a greedy solution and the item with highest value.
-In the general case, as well in the case of Coverage, taking this maximum does not preserve monotonicity: simple examples show that an agent which declares a lower cost may cause the value of the allocated set to decrease (see the Appendix).
-We emphasize that the difficulty here is not directly related to budget feasibility, but to the interaction between submodular maximization and truthfulness.
-Similar difficulties were first addressed in the context of social welfare maximization in~\cite{MN08} and later in~\cite{B07,AG08}.
+\paragraph*{Non-monotonicity of the Maximum Operator} Bounded approximation ratios for submodular maximization under a knapsack constraint depend crucially on the ability to take the maximum between a greedy solution and the item with highest value.
+In the general case, as well in the case of Coverage, taking this maximum does not preserve monotonicity: simple examples show that for allocation rules that depend on marginal contribution sorting, by decreasing her cost an agent can \emph{decrease} the value of the allocation.